 Being a rather controversial design for the time, there were arguments with the architects and engineers, with the Arts Council, and in the press, but when finished, was widely appreciated.

-When built, it had offices on the ground floor as well, so there wasn’t the somewhat garish retail signs along the front which while necessary for retail, really don’t enhance the decorative frieze above.
+When built, it had offices on the ground floor as well, so there weren’t the somewhat garish retail signs along the front which while necessary for retail, really don’t enhance the decorative frieze above.

 It’s of a style of the time which either repels or attracts in equal measure.
 I can’t say it’s something I would want, but I appreciate it enough to be glad there are people who would want it.